leovmnascimento/leovmnascimento/README.md

 ### Hi!
 I’m Leonardo Viana 👋

-- 🔭 I’m currently working on Civil Engineering and Construction materials logistics
+- 🏗️ I’m on Civil Engineering graduation
+- 💻 I’m on System analysis and development graduation
+- 🚐 I'm working at a construction materials logistics startup
-- 🌱 I’m currently learning Java, JavaScript, HTML and CSS
+- ⚙️ I’m doing personal projects to study Java, HTML and CSS
-- 📚 I’m planning to study about PHP and Databases
+- 📚 I’m studying the theory of Phyton and JavaScript

 <div align="center">
   <a href="https://github.com/leovmnascimento">